 Appears in 1 contract

-(a) Each Engine (i) shall and each life limited part within each Engine will have been maintained in accordance with no less than 50% of the Lessee's Maintenance Program; (ii) shall be in compliance with all mandatory service bulletins and ADs affecting hours or cycles remaining until the next scheduled life limited part replacement as such Engine and having a final compliance or termination date during the Term (without regard to any deferrals that may be granted); (iii) shall be free and clear of all Liens arising by act or omission of, or suffered to exist by, Lessee; and (iv) shall contain the same Parts (or substitutes or replacements therefor, as provided in the Aircraft Lease Agree ment) as initially delivered to Lesseepart had on delivery.
+(b) Each Engine (i) shall have been maintained just completed at the location for Lessor's acceptance on the Return Occasion a hot (including combustion chamber) and cold section video borescope inspection, which inspection shall be performed at Lessor's expense, and a power assurance run performed at Lessee's expense in accordance with the Lessee's Maintenance Program; (ii) shall be in compliance with all mandatory service bulletins and ADs affecting such Engine and having a final compliance Program or termination date during the Term (without regard to any deferrals that may be granted); (iii) shall be free and clear of all Liens arising by act or omission of, or suffered to exist by, Lessee; and (iv) shall contain the same Parts (or substitutes or replacements therefor, as provided in the Aircraft Lease Agree ment) as initially delivered to Lessee.

 Appears in 1 contract

 Engines.
-Each Engine will be installed on the Aircraft and will comply with the followingwill:
+Each Engine (or a Replacement Engine as and to the extent permitted by Section 1.2(b)) will be installed on the Aircraft and will comply with the following:

 Appears in 1 contract